Accounting BSBA

 Accounting Faculty

-Stephen B. Bates, DBA (Wilmington University).
+Stephen B. Bates, CPA, DBA (Wilmington University).
 Assistant Clinical Professor.
-Financial reporting and financial analysis
+Financial reporting, financial analysis and managerial accounting.

 Maureen Breen, PhD (West Chester University).
 Assistant Clinical Professor.
 Financial accounting, environmental accounting and reporting

 Hsihui Chang, PhD (University of Minnesota) KPMG Professor of Accounting.
-Performance management, audit quality, data analytics
+Performance management, audit quality, and data analytics

 Hiu Lam Choy, PhD (University of Rochester).
 Associate Professor.
 Financial accounting and reporting quality.

 Anthony P. Curatola, PhD (Texas A&M University) Joseph F. Ford Professor of Accounting.
 Professor.
-Federal and state income tax policy, employee benefits and retirement income taxation.
+Federal and state income tax policy, employee benefits, individual and small business, and retirement income taxation.

 Xin Dai, PhD (University of Minnesota).
 Associate Professor.
 ESG, corporate stakeholder, capital market empirical studies.